ReactiveHTML/rimmel/README.md

 ### Sources and Sinks
 There are two key concepts we use here, which come straight from functional programming: sources and sinks.

-Sources are things that generate events.
-You can optionally process them and what remains goes in your sinks.
+Sources are things that generate data.
+You can optionally process them and what remains goes in your sinks or UI elements.

-Sources typically include DOM elements, `fetch()` or promises in general, async functions, but most importantly, Observables.
+Sources typically include DOM elements that emit events, `fetch()` calls or promises in general, async functions and Observables.

 Sinks are most often the places where you want to display any information in your UI.
-Your main document, state, notifications, whatever.
+Your main document, any state updates, notifications etc.

 With Rimmel you can think of most DOM elements as observable streams or sinks.